osghaffar/osghaffar.github.io/_posts/2018-12-22-Ichimoku-Algo-Trading.md

     double conv = CopyClose(Symbol(), 0, 0, 9, convline);
     double base = CopyClose(Symbol(), 0, 0, 26, baseline);
 ```
 Here is where we define our conversion (Tenkan-sen) and base (Kijun-sen) lines.
 As I said earlier, MQL4 has some nicely built-in functions that take care of the calculations for us.
-In this case, it is ```iIchimoku```.

 However, we're gonna look into how to implement the algorithm manually.

 We will create 2 arrays, one for the conversion line and one for the baseline.
 Since we know how many elements are in each array (9 and 26), we can statically allocate them when we define them.

 The way to fill the arrays is through a function called ```CopyClose``` which will copy the last x prices into our array for us.